Joe McGrath (Canadian football)

-Joe McGrath (born November 27, 1980) is a former professional Canadian football offensive tackle.
-He was drafted by the Stampeders in the first round of the 2003 CFL Draft.
+Joe McGrath (born November 27, 1980) is a Canadian former professional football offensive tackle.
+He was drafted by the Stampeders in the first round of the 2003 CFL draft.
 He played college football for the Miami Hurricanes.

 Early years

 McGrath was coached by his father at Vanier Collegiate Institute in Moose Jaw and was considered an all-star in both football and basketball and the number two Canadian high school lineman at graduation.

 McGrath played college football from 1999 through 2003 for the Miami Hurricanes, three years as a regular at left guard.
 He won a national championship with the Hurricanes in 2001.

 Professional career

 First stint with Eskimos

-McGrath was drafted second overall in the 2003 CFL Draft by the Calgary Stampeders but was signed by the Edmonton Eskimos as a free agent on July 7, 2004.
+McGrath was drafted second overall in the 2003 CFL draft by the Calgary Stampeders but was signed by the Edmonton Eskimos as a free agent on July 7, 2004.
 He appeared in 15 games at left tackle in the 2004 CFL season, all 18 regular season games plus the playoffs and the victory in the 93rd Grey Cup in 2005 CFL season, and started all 18 regular season games in the 2006 CFL season.
 He was nominated by the Eskimos for the CFL's Most Outstanding Offensive Lineman Award in 2006.